Mijago/node-steam-email-auth/README.md

 ## Methods

-### auth.fetchLastAuthCode(options, callback)
+### fetchLastAuthCode(options, callback)

-Creates a new IMAP connection and returns the goard key it has found.
+Creates a new IMAP connection and returns the guard key it has found.
 * `options` - an object representing the configuration.
 Can be {}.
   * `username` (optional) - The username (login) whick key we are searching.
 Use this if you have multiple steam accounts on this email.
   * `type` (optional) - "web", "computer" or nothing.
 To filter what type of auth you need (web is also mobile).